sebawita/articles/angular-web-and-mobile/angular-web-and-mobile.md

 This article covers the core functionality around sharing code between web and mobile with Angular and NativeScript.
 There is still more that you might be interested in, like:

- * how to develop in a code sharing project,
+ * how to develop in a code-sharing project,
  * the migration process - with `migrate-component` and `migrate-module` commands,
  * extended Angular CLI generators,
  * or handling libraries with mismatched APIs - different API interface for web and mobile

-To learn more see our documentation at [docs.nativescript.org/code-sharing/](https://docs.nativescript.org/code-sharing/)
+To learn more see our documentation at [docs.nativescript.org/angular/code-sharing/](https://docs.nativescript.org/code-sharing/)